HamnaIshaq/battleship/battleship notes.md

 - use the webpack template with jest added to it (DONE)
 - study about the pub sub design pattern and try to add this in this project
-- try to complete this project in this week (till 21-05-2023)
+- try to complete this project in this week
 - use factory function for this project (revise this as i havent used this alot)

 ## THINGS TO KEEP IN MIND